neatodev/InstallDebloater/templates/GTA_IV_COMPLETE_EDITION/README.md

 Expected saving: 1.92% (440.51Mb).

+NOTE: Since the Rockstar Game Launcher gets updated frequently, it will be re-downloaded even if you deleted it using this template.
+It is about 200mb.
+However, you can always run this script each time you see an update on Steam to remove it until the next update.

 ## Installation

 [Download](https://github.com/neatodev/InstallDebloater/blob/main/templates/GTA_IV_COMPLETE_EDITION/GTA_IV_COMPLETE_EDITION.zip) and put the folder next to InstallDebloater.exe.
 Run the program either through PowerShell/Commandline or using the provided batch file.